Prabal Gurung: The Designer-Activist Bringing Nepalese Fashion to the Global Stage

 Do you want to embrace your femininity while supporting one of the most talented Asian designers of our generation?

 Prabal Gurung’s clothing will make you feel powerful, confident, and sophisticated.
-Plus, 90% of Prabal Gurung garments are manufactured in New York to uphold the designer’s high-quality standards and support the local economy.
+Additionally, 90% of Prabal Gurung garments are manufactured in New York, allowing the designer to uphold high-quality standards and support the local economy.

-You can buy Prabal Gurung at his official website and at Saks Fifth Avenue, Farfetch, and Bergdorf Goodman.
+You can purchase Prabal Gurung products on his official website and at Saks Fifth Avenue, Farfetch, and Bergdorf Goodman.

-The Enduring Wisdom of Prabal Gurung: Quotes on Fashion, Diversity, and Social Justice
+The Enduring Wisdom of Prabal Gurung: Quotes on Fashion, Diversity & Justice

 “I just really enjoy life.” – Prabal Gurung